Green comet zooming our way, last visited 50,000 years ago

 Green from all the carbon in the gas cloud, or coma, surrounding the nucleus, this long-period comet was discovered last March by astronomers using the Zwicky Transient Facility, a wide field camera at Caltech’s Palomar Observatory.
 That explains its official, cumbersome name: comet C/2022 E3 (ZTF).

-On Wednesday, it will hurtle between the orbits of Earth and Mars at a relative speed of 128,500 mph (207,000 kilometers).
-Its nucleus is thought to be about a mile (1.6 kilometers) across, with its tails extending millions of miles (kilometers).
+On Wednesday, it will hurtle between the orbits of Earth and Mars at a relative speed of 128,500 mph.
+Its nucleus is thought to be about a mile across, with its tails extending millions of miles.

 The comet isn’t expected to be nearly as bright as Neowise in 2020, or Hale-Bopp and Hyakutake in the mid to late 1990s.